cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 data or faster query processing.
 Thus, it can be scaled to the large number of nodes in a fault-tolerant manner

-''Shark is built on Hive Codebase and it has the ability to execute HIVE QL queries up to 100 times faster than Hive without making any change in the existing queries [@shark-paper-2012]. ``Shark can run both on the Standalone Mode and Cluster-Mode.
-Shark can answer the queries 40X faster than Apache Hive and can run machine learning algorithms 25X faster than MapReduce programs in Apache Hadoop on large data sets'' [@shark-paper-2012].
-Thus, this new data analysis system performs query processing and complex analytics (iterative Machine learning) at scale and efficiently recovers from the failures.
+> ``Shark is built on Hive Codebase and it has the ability to execute
+> HIVE QL queries up to 100 times faster than Hive without making any
+> change in the existing queries'' [@shark-paper-2012].

+> ``Shark can run both on the Standalone Mode and Cluster-Mode.
+Shark
+> can answer the queries 40X faster than Apache Hive and can run
+> machine learning algorithms 25X faster than MapReduce programs in
+> Apache Hadoop on large data sets'' [@shark-paper-2012].

+Thus, this new data
+analysis system performs query processing and complex analytics (iterative Machine learning) at scale and efficiently recovers from the failures.

-# Phoenix -o-
+# Phoenix :o:

 |          |                        |